Rethinking home equity and retirement funding

 - Lack of intergenerational transfers – traditional reverse mortgages failed to provide a structured mechanism to satisfy the long-term retirement income needs of a borrower and enable the responsible transfer of home equity to subsequent generations at a time they incur major lifetime expenses.

 By the end of 2018, CBA, Westpac and Macquarie, the three big-bank providers of traditional reverse mortgages, had all withdrawn from the Australian market.
-Reasons for the withdrawal include: the Royal Commission, proposed APRA capital risk weighting changes, an inability to scale the traditional reverse mortgage product, and perceived reputational risks.
+Reasons for the withdrawal include proposed APRA capital risk weighting changes, an inability to scale the traditional reverse mortgage product and perceived reputational risks.
 Since the withdrawal of the major banks, Australian retirees have been left without widespread access to their home equity as a means to fund retirement.

 The future of home equity